A neurofascial approach is any method of bodywork aimed at the interface of the nervous system and related tissues.

 The neurofascia is a connected system of nerves and fasciae that traverses the whole body.
 Using a dynamic interplay of mechanics and signaling, the neurofascia coordinates our movement, fluid dynamics, and inflammatory response.
-The disruption of these functions is a core factor in chronic pain, fascial adhesion, motion restriction, and nerve entrapment.
+The disruption of these functions is a core factor in chronic pain, motion restriction, and nerve entrapment.

 This curriculum will enliven your practice and help you get results with complex physical conditions.
 (See Upcoming Classes.)